 2] Free up your storage or disk space

 There is a lot of ways to free up your disk space.
-For instance, you can find and delete large files, move some files to your external hard drive, transfer some data from Library folders to another hard drive (if you have), etc.
+For instance, you can find and delete large files, move some files to your external hard drive, transfer some data from Library folders to another hard drive (if you have one), etc.

 3] Mark Partition as Active